jlzimmerhansl/jlzimmerhansl/README.md

 />
 ## Hi there, I'm Jéssica!
 Let me present a little about myself... 👋

-I'm designer and Front-End Developer. :computer:
+I'm Developer and Designer. :computer:

 I love technology and the amazing things we can do with it. :yellow_heart: